jaypaulb/Canvus-Go-API/tasks.md

 - [x] Set up standard branching and commit practices
 - [x] Confirm Windows/PowerShell as the development environment
 - [x] Add `.gitignore` for Go and project-specific files
+- [x] Confirmed: All JSON field names in requests must be lowercase to match the Canvus API.
+This is required for PATCH/POST to work (e.g., canvas renaming).

 **2024-06-10 Summary:**